 A long position in investing

-A long position is a preferred strategy for most individual investors.
+A long position in stocks is a preferred strategy for most individual investors.
 Indeed, it takes less effort to manage once you have chosen and purchased the stock.

 - What is Investing?
 Putting Money to Work